Aseel-Dweedar/HornedBeasts/README.md

 Actual time needed to complete: 1 hour.

 ```
-Feature #2: Allow users to vote for their favorite beast
+Feature #2: Allow users to vote for their favorite beast (lab 02)
 ```

 Number and name of feature:1